stephluooo/League-Performance-Prediction/README.md

 The initial dataset consisted of 150,180 rows and 161 columns, which included detailed match data from various leagues.
 The data cleaning process involved multiple steps to focus on relevant information and ensure the data’s quality:

-1. Filtering Tier-One Leagues: Rows corresponding to the tier-one leagues, LPL, LCK, LEC, and LCS, were retained using the league column.
+1. Filtering Tier-One Leagues: Rows corresponding to the four tier-one leagues, LPL, LCK, LEC, and LCS, were retained using the league column.
 2. Excluding Team-Aggregated Data: Rows where the position column was set to team were excluded, as the analysis focuses on individual players.
 3. Selecting Relevant Columns: Columns such as gameid, league, team kpm, dpm, url, and side were selected for further analysis.
 This step narrowed down the data to the most critical information for the project.
 4. Aggregating Data: The data was grouped by gameid, and key metrics like team kpm and dpm were summed.
 The first instance of league, url, and side values within each game group was retained.